 Our two friends sit together all evening in the pub in silence, their pints of beer in front of them on the table, taking a sip every minute or two and thinking their own thoughts.
 If something needs to be communicated (like a storm) they mention it, then shut up.
 Occasionally the whole community all gets very drunk and sing and play the pub piano and talk nonsense for hours then, the following morning, their hangovers enforce a return to their normal reservation.

-A lot of folk anthropology consist of just-so stories about how we are adapted to life in a hunter-gatherer village and how we carry that inheritance over to modern global civilised life.
+A lot of folk anthropology consists of just-so stories about how we are adapted to life in a hunter-gatherer village and how we carry that inheritance over to modern global civilised life.
 Sometimes, it is claimed, conflict results; one obvious example is xenophobia.
 But one thing we have certainly not carried over is the circumspect reservation that we can observe today in isolated small communities.
 Every communications technology we have created - printing, the telephone, radio, television, the internet, social media - works against that reservation, and we embrace them all with delight.

 And we wonder why we don't get on as well as the two fishermen.